magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/notifications.md

 * *edgeName* - the name of the edge;
 * *failureMsg* - the string representation of the failure, occurred on the Edge.

-Let's consider an example with the following event: failed to connect ThingsBoard to Edge.
+Let's consider an example with the following event: failed to connect IoT Hub to Edge.

-The notification in ThingsBoard may look like this:
+The notification in IoT Hub may look like this:

 {% if docsPrefix == "pe/" or docsPrefix contains "paas/" %}
 ![image](/images/user-guide/notifications/templates/templates-edge-communication-failure-pe.png)